AdmiralAki99/admiralAki99/README.md

 Backend + Data Engineer focused on building scalable data systems and real-time distributed applications.

-I have experience developing distributed data pipelines, SQL-based processing systems, and reliable data workflows on large-scale datasets (100GB+).
+I have experience developing distributed data pipelines, SQL-based processing systems, and reliable data workflows on large-scale datasets.
 My work spans backend system design, real-time streaming systems, and ML infrastructure, with an emphasis on correctness, validation, and reproducibility.

 Open to roles in Backend Engineering, Data Engineering, and MLOps.